alhazmitala/Lexical-Analyzer/README.md

 - Report and identify errors in identifiers and integer literals.
 - Recognize certain keywords and assignment operators.

+  Further details and project results are found in the LexicalAnalyser.pdf file attached.

 # Details
 Programming Languages
 -----